linkdotnet/NUniqueHardwareID/README.md

 	 - The first device (which is not the loopback device) MAC-Address is taking into account
  - CPU
 	 - The vendor identifier and the revision is taken
+ - Hard Drive Disk
+	- Information about the primary disk (where windows is installed) are retrieved

 ## Sample